cknishan/Productive-To-Do-App/README.md

 - However, the view data and deleted data is not consistent with the local storage retriving
   - okay got it gotta use the save/retrive functionality every time after delete, completee and add.
 Better if I enclose those inside a function on shared.js and call that function each time when needed.
 - also need a view.js file for a function that will show the proper todo tasks every time the page is refreshed.

+12/11/2022: Retriving and Updating to localstorage works.
+But not consistent after refresh if the delete is not serially done from bottom to top.
+Huge bug.